The Solomon R. Guggenheim Museum Architecture TourMay 2010

 The Gallery Guide program is supported, in part, by public funds from the New York City Department of Cultural Affairs.

-Send e-cards from the exhibition Carrie Mae Weems: Three Decades of Photography and Video and Italian Futurism, 1909–1944: Reconstructing the Universe.
+Send an e-card from the exhibition Italian Futurism, 1909–1944: Reconstructing the Universe.

 On the Checklist Blog